MC922623 – (Updated) Microsoft new Outlook for Windows and Outlook for the web: Changing how to disable/enable

 User Experience Disruption

-Users may experience disruptions in their workflow if they are not informed about the changes, leading to frustration and decreased productivity.
+Users may experience disruptions in their email access if they are not aware of the changes, leading to frustration and decreased productivity.

 - references: https://learn.microsoft.com/exchange/clients/outlook-on-the-web/mailbox-access, https://learn.microsoft.com/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/enable-disable-employee-access-new-outlook